Cinematic style of Christopher Nolan: Theatrical exhibition

-Criticism
+3D and home video media

 Nolan has been critical of 3D film and dislikes that 3D cameras cannot be equipped with prime (non-zoom) lenses.
-In particular, Nolan has criticised the loss of brightness caused by 3D projection, which can be up to three foot-lamberts dimmer.
+In particular, Nolan has criticised the loss of brightness caused by 3D projection, which can be up to three foot-lamberts dimmer than the industry standard off 16 foot-lamberts.
 "You're not that aware of it because once you're 'in that world,' your eye compensates, but having struggled for years to get theaters up to the proper brightness, we're not sticking polarized filters in everything."
 Nolan has also argued against the notion that traditional film does not create the illusion of depth perception, saying, "I think it's a misnomer to call it 3D versus 2D.
 The whole point of cinematic imagery is it's three dimensional ...
 You know 95% of our depth cues come from occlusion, resolution, color and so forth, so the idea of calling a 2D movie a '2D movie' is a little misleading."

 He also opposes motion interpolation, commonly referred to as the "soap opera effect", as the default setting on television.
 In 2018, Nolan, Paul Thomas Anderson and other filmmakers reached out to television manufacturers in an attempt to "try and give directors a voice in how the technical standards of our work can be maintained in the home."
 A TV setting called "Filmmaker Mode" was announced by UHD Alliance a year later.

+Nolan also advocates physical media for home video over streaming media, particularly Ultra HD Blu-ray, citing the superior image quality which more closely preserves the filmmakers vision.
+Says Nolan, “There’s much less compression, there's very specific authoring, we control the color of the picture, the brightness, you know, all these things.
+When you stream a film, it's like broadcasting a film - we don’t have much control on how it goes out.”
+Nolan also emphasizes the importance of physical media libraries as a form of film preservation, stating that letting films only exist digitally or on streaming services allows companies to have too much control over their availability, and has expressed concern that the shift towards streaming is prioritising short-term growth over the long-term financial health of the industry.